← Back to Part 2: Change rhythm

 scope: framework

-source_of_truth: $CLAUDE_HOME/docs/agents/playbooks/open-change.md
+source_of_truth: $CLAUDE_HOME/docs/agents/playbooks/resume-change.md

 ---

-# Open Change Playbook
+# Resume Change Playbook

 ## Steps

-1. Read the scratch plan at `~/.claude/agent-governance-plans/<slug>.md`.
+2. Confirm the scratch plan exists at

 ## Rules